-A wire wound resistor is an electrical passive component that limits current.
-The resistive element exists out of an insulated metallic wire that is winded around a core of non-conductive material.
-The wire material has a high resistivity, and is usually made of an alloy such as Nickel-chromium (Nichrome) or a copper-nickel-manganese alloy called Manganin.
-Common core materials include ceramic, plastic and glass.
-Wire wound resistors are the oldest type of resistors that are still manufactured today.
-They can be produced very accurate, and have excellent properties for low resistance values and high power ratings.
+A wirewound resistor is an electrical passive component that limits current.
+The resistive element is an insulated metallic wire that is wound around a core of non-conductive material.
+The wire material has a high resistivity, and is usually made of an alloy such as nickel-chromium (Nichrome) or a copper-nickel-manganese alloy called Manganin.
+Common core materials include ceramic, plastic, and glass.
+Wirewound resistors are the oldest type of resistors that are still manufactured today.
+They can be produced very accurately and have excellent properties for low resistance values and high power ratings.

-Wire wound resistor construction varies widely.
-The manufacturing and choice of materials used is dependent on the way the resistor will be used in a circuit.
+Wirewound resistor construction varies widely.
+The manufacturing method and choice of materials is dependent on the way the resistor will be used in a circuit.
 All are made by winding a wire around a core.
-The resistance value is dependent on the resistivity of the wire, the cross section and the length.
-Since these parameters can be accurately controlled, a high precision can be achieved.
-For high tolerance requirements, the resistance value is measured to determine exactly the cut to length of the wire.
+The resistance value is dependent on the resistivity of the wire, the cross section, and the length.
+Since these parameters can be accurately controlled, a high precision resistance can be achieved.
+For high tolerance requirements, the resistance value is measured to determine exactly the length to cut the wire.
 To create a high resistance, the wire diameter needs to be very small and the length very long.
-Therefore wire wound resistors are mainly produced for lower resistance values.
+Therefore, wirewound resistors are mainly produced for lower resistance values.
 For low power ratings, very thin wire is used.
-The handling of the wire is for this matter critical.
-Any damage may sever contact.
-After winding the wire is well protected from access of moisture to prevent electrolytic corrosion.
-Next to precision, there are also wire wound resistors with high power rating for 50W or more.
-These resistors have a quite different construction.
-Compared to other resistor types as the metal film, the wire diameter is relatively big and therefore more robust.
+The handling of very thin wire is critical.
+Any damage may sever the wire.
+After winding, the wire is well protected from moisture to prevent electrolytic corrosion.

 In the following table the properties of the most common alloys are given.

 |Resistivity (10-6 Ω/m)